TanaroSch/Clipboard-Filter-for-LLMs/README.md

 3. Copy some text to your clipboard.
 4. Press the configured hotkey (default: Ctrl+Alt+V).
 5. The application will apply all configured regex replacements to the clipboard content and automatically paste the result.
+6. If notifications are enabled, you'll see a desktop notification confirming the replacement.

 ## Running at Startup